Undergraduate Research Opportunities

 From summer-long to year-round research projects, there is generous funding available to undertake research projects at Luther College and through outside programs you wish to pursue.

 The Research Scholars Program provides students with an opportunity to engage in an in-depth learning experience that builds upon and extends classroom learning.
-Students are invited to propose a research project and grants are awarded to to work on the research project during a summer session or January term, guided by faculty mentors.
+Students are invited to propose a research project and grants are awarded to to work on the research project during a summer session, guided by faculty mentors.

 How the Research Scholars Program Works: